Planned Parenthood, NARAL employees call out racist, 'toxic' work environments in new report

 According to the report, NARAL staff said "it was an 'open secret' that the organization is 'by and for cis white [sic] women,' and that the board is more committed to the appearance of diversity than the reality of it."

-Both NARAL and Planned Parenthood apologized in statements to BuzzFeed News and committed to improving diversity at their organizations.
+Both NARAL and Planned Parenthood offered statements to BuzzFeed News and committed to improving diversity at their organizations.

 CLICK HERE TO GET THE FOX NEWS APP